Datably-Inc/AutotaskNet/README.md

 If you have not yet set up your Autotask API User, refer to their [documentation](https://autotask.net/help/DeveloperHelp/Content/APIs/REST/General_Topics/REST_Security_Auth.htm).

-Finally, inject the `IAutotaskService` to your class.
+Finally, inject the `IAutotaskNet` interface as a dependency.

 ## Usage Examples